 “Democracy is the worst form of government, except for all those other forms.”

-Development organisations are torn between increasing levels of stakeholder participation and accountability and ever greater requirements to demonstrate that they have performed according to expectations and to provide evidence of impact.
-The LFA, while deeply flawed, seems to provide some middle ground, as it is both a component of results-based management and also allows scope for intensive stakeholder participation, at least at the planning stage.
+“Development organisations are torn between increasing levels of stakeholder participation and accountability and ever greater requirements to demonstrate that they have performed according to expectations and to provide evidence of impact.
+The LFA, while deeply flawed, seems to provide some middle ground, as it is both a component of results-based management and also allows scope for intensive stakeholder participation, at least at the planning stage.”

 ‘The world cannot be understood without numbers.
 And it cannot be understood through numbers alone.’

 But what does that number really say?
 Does it say if it is a good policy?
 No. Does it highlight whether or not there was an inclusive process where less privileged groups had a chance to voice their opinion?
-No. Does it say if the policy is adequate in terms of everything it was supposed to be?
+No. Does it say if the policy is adequate in terms of everything it was supposed to achieve?
 No.